lajohnston/smslib/docs/sprites.md

 ## Init

 Reset the sprite buffer at the start of each game loop.
-This will set it back to the first slot so you can start adding sprites to the beginning of the table.
+This will set it back to the first index so you can start adding sprites to the beginning of the table.

 ```
 sprites.reset